Skip to main content

 Requirements

-- They must be registered with the professional accreditation authority in the country in which they are practising;
+• Must be registered as a pharmacist with the professional accreditation authority in the country in which they are practising;

-- Candidates should have practical experience in their area of qualifications of at least one year post-registration;
+• Must have practical experience in area of qualification of at least one year post-registration;

-- Candidates must be employed in a healthcare setting;
+• Must be employed as a pharmacist in a healthcare setting;

 Entry Requirements (Pathway II): In addition to the above the Programme Management Committee may permit graduates holding a Postgraduate Diploma (NFQ, Level 9 or equivalent) in Clinical Pharmacy from an appropriately accredited School of Pharmacy to enter a one year programme.
 To be considered for entry to this programme, candidates must have completed their Clinical Pharmacy Postgraduate Diploma no later than five years prior to the date of registration for this programme.